How to Plant, Grow, and Harvest Radishes

 5. ‘French Breakfast’: A late-maturing spring type that can tolerate moderate heat.
 This heirloom radish has 3-inch red roots, an oblong shape, and a mild flavor.

-6. ‘White Icicle’: Suitable for late spring, this variety has cylindrical white roots up to 5 inches long.
+6. ‘White Icicle’: This one is suitable for late spring, this variety has cylindrical white roots up to 5 inches long.
 It can tolerate moderate heat and offers a mild flavor with hints of pepper.

 Radish Planting Guide